In App Updates

 How Do In-App Updates Work?

-DayBack can deliver code changes--both bug fixes and new features--without asking you to reintegrate the calendar into your files.
+DayBack can deliver code changes--both bug fixes and new features--without asking you to reintegrate the calendar into your files and without overwriting changes you've made.

 We use this to deliver all sorts of enhancements to the calendar, including some big features like